FedeDP/libmodule/docs/src/module.rst

   Check current module's state

-  :param state: state we are interested in.
+  :param state: state we are interested in; note that it can be an OR of states (eg: IDLE | RUNNING)
   :type state: :c:type:`enum module_states`
   :returns: false (0) if module'state is not 'state', true (1) if it is and MOD_ERR on error.